 The best free VPN services

-Can you get a good for VPN free?
-You actually can if you are happy with the limitations that VPN services that don't charge anything upfront usually come up with.
+Can you get a good VPN for free?
+You actually can, if you are happy with the limitations that VPN services that don't charge anything upfront usually come

-We also reviewed more than 70 VPN providers and listed the best ones on our best VPN services buyers guide.
+We also reviewed more than 80 VPN (paid) providers and listed the best ones in our updated best VPN services for 2018 buyer's guide.

 Protecting your identity doesn't get easier than this – TunnelBear is the best free VPN around

 Number of servers: ~1,000 | Server locations: 20+ | IP addresses: N/A | Maximum devices supported: 5

 TunnelBear might have something of a cutesy design, but it's a serious free VPN.
 There are free and paid-for subscriptions to choose from.
 The only restriction with the free plan is that you are limited to 500MB of traffic each month.

 This isn't a huge amount, so you won’t be able to use TunnelBear all of the time without paying, but it's great for those times when you feel like you need a little extra protection.

 TunnelBear offers a range of paid-for plans that remove the restrictions associated with the free plan, like the download limit, the numbers of countries available and the amount of connected devices.

 Techradar has secured an exclusive deal from TunnelBear that gives you all this for as little as $4.99 per month, that's a whopping 58% saving.